End of waste (EOW) framework

 The department calls for submissions annually for the development of EOW codes.
 While submissions on all resource types are considered by the department, the decision on whether or not to develop an EOW code is at the department’s discretion.
 Where the department considers that a waste has properties that make it comparable to a product and has negligible environmental risks, it may develop a draft EOW code for the waste.
 A technical advisory panel may be established by the department for the development of an EOW code.
 Once a draft EOW code has been developed, it will undergo a public consultation process to allow all stakeholders the opportunity to provide comment on the proposed EOW code.

-The annual submissions for 2018 opened on 3 October 2018 and closed on 14 December 2018.
-The next call out for submissions for EOW codes will be made in the fourth quarter of 2019.
-An update will be provided here if this happens earlier.
+The last call for submissions opened on 16 December 2020 and closed on 15 February 2021.
+The next call for submissions will be made in the fourth quarter of 2021.
 The relevant form will be made available on this website when submissions are open.

 Register to operate under an EOW code